jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ## Record a learning point for tough questions

-Create a spreadsheet recording a learning point for every question you got wrong.
+Recording a learning point for every question you learned something.
 Keep this very simple and low-friction.
-Don't complicate this because you don't need to come back and review.
-Just the simple act of recording the topic and learning point forces you to synthesize a factoid suitable for cerebral storage.
-If you got a question right but just barely, consider recording the learning point to solidify your thinking.
-Just as you take notes while you're studying lectures, treat question banks as study time and take a few simple notes.
+Don't complicate this because you probably *won't* come back and review.  **Just the simple act of recording the topic and learning point forces you to synthesize a factoid suitable for cerebral storage.** If you got a question right but just barely, consider recording the learning point to solidify your thinking.
+Just as you take notes while you're studying lectures, treat question banks as study time and take a few *simple* notes.

-Instead of simply stating the correct answer or tested fact, put it in contrast with the wrong answer you picked.
+Instead of simply stating the correct answer or tested fact, put it in contrast with the wrong answer you picked, eg. differential diagnosis.

 ## Review topics, not isolated details